AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/mcseed.md

    * AAM Partner ID (pid)
    * AAM Data Provider ID (dpid)
    * Salt value (ex. mycompanyreportsuite)
-5. Once your are notified of successful configuration, you would include the following fields in your BDIA file:
+5. Once you are notified of successful configuration, you would include the following fields in your BDIA file:
    * customerID.email.id.  (value will be a unique email address for each user)
    * customerID.email.isMCSeed (value will be 1 for all rows)